TrimBiggs/calico-mesos-deployments/docs/mesos/stars-demo/README.md

         "cmd": "star-probe --urls=http://frontend.calico-stars.marathon.mesos:9000/status,http://backend.calico-stars.marathon.mesos:9000/status",
         "cpus": 0.1,
         "mem": 64.0,
+        "ipAddress": {
+          "discovery": {
+            "ports": [{ "number": 9001, "name": "http", "protocol": "tcp" }]
+          }
+        },
         "container": {
           "type": "DOCKER"
           "docker": {
-            "portMappings":[{"containerPort": 9001, "servicePort": 10000}],
             "image": "mesosphere/star:v0.3.0",
             "parameters": [
               { "key": "net", "management-ui" },
               { "key": "ip", "value": "192.168.255.254" }
             ]
           }
+        },
+        "labels":{
+          "HAPROXY_GROUP": "external",
+          "HAPROXY_0_VHOST": "my.marathon.app"
         }
       }
   ]
 }
 ```

+There are a few things of note here:

+- The `discovery` field, which opens port 9001 over tcp to be discovered by the Marathon load-balancer.
-Note the `parameters` field which specifies:
+- The `parameters` field, which specifies:
 	- The Docker network to join
-- A specific IP address from the Calico Pool to set as the Management UI IP
+	- A specific IP address from the Calico Pool to set as the Management UI IP `192.168.255.254`

-Also note the `portMappings` field, which maps the Management UI's port 9001 to
-the port 10000 of the host containing the Marathon load balancer.
-For this
-demo, this means that `http://172.24.197.101:100000` maps to `http://192.168.255.254:9001`.
+- The `labels` field, which passes the virtual hostname label `my.marathon.app` to the load-balancer to map this name to the `management-ui` webpage, `192.168.255.254:9001`.
+	- Now, if you to set a `hostname` mapping of `my.marathon.app` to point at the load-balancer host's IP address, you will be able to access the `management-ui` by visiting that hostname.

 ##### Start a Task
 To speed things up, we'll use the prefilled [stars.json](./stars.json) file